-Telehealth: Face-to-face services delivered by a qualified medical provider through a real-time, 2-way, audio video connection.
+Telehealth: Face-to-face services delivered by a qualified medical provider through a real-time, two-way, audio video connection.
 These services aren't appropriate without a video connection.

-The following CPT®, HCPCS, and/or local code modifiers apply to this chapter:
+The following CPT®, HCPCS, and/or local code modifiers appear in this chapter: